BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Acknowledgments

 The BICEP/\emph{Keck} projects have been made possible through a series of grants from the National Science Foundation most recently including 2220444-2220448, 2216223, 1836010, and 1726917.
 The development of antenna-coupled detector technology was supported by the JPL Research and Technology Development Fund and by NASA Grants 06-ARPA206-0040, 10-SAT10-0017, 12-SAT12-0031, 14-SAT14-0009, \& 16-SAT-16-0002.
 The development and testing of focal planes was supported by the Gordon and Betty Moore Foundation at Caltech.
 Readout electronics were supported by a Canada Foundation for Innovation grant to UBC.
 Support for quasi-optical filtering was provided by UK STFC grant ST/N000706/1.
 The computations in this paper were run on the Odyssey/Cannon cluster supported by the FAS Science Division Research Computing Group at Harvard University.

 We thank the staff of the U.S. Antarctic Program and the South Pole Station who have enabled this research.
-We thank the BICEP3 winter-overs Sam Harrison (2015), Hans Boenish (2016, 2018), Grantland Hall (2017), Ta-Lee Shue (2019), Paula Crock (2020), Calvin Tsai (2021), Karsten Look (2022), and Manwei Chan (2023) as well as the BICEP Array winter-overs Thomas Leps (2022) and Anthony DeCicco (2023) for their invaluable work maintaining our telescopes throughout the winter observing season.
-We also thank Dr. Marion Dierickx for her significant contributions during her tenure as the BICEP Operations Manager.
+We thank the BICEP3 winter-overs Sam Harrison (2015), Hans Boenish (2016, 2018), Grantland Hall (2017), Ta-Lee Shue (2019), Paula Crock (2020), Calvin Tsai (2021), Karsten Look (2022), Manwei Chan (2023), and Danielle Simmons (2024) as well as the BICEP Array winter-overs Thomas Leps (2022), Anthony DeCicco (2023) and Thibault Romand (2024) for their invaluable work maintaining our telescopes throughout the winter observing season.
+We thank Marion Dierickx for her significant contributions during her tenure as the BICEP Operations Manager.

-We also thank Vedant Chandra, Victoria DiTomasso, Christina Eiben, Dagmar Eiben, Amanda MacLean, Kevin Ortiz Ceballos, Locke Patton, Andrew Saydjari, and Turner Woody for their generous feedback over the years of work on this paper.
+We also thank Vedant Chandra, Victoria DiTomasso, Christina Eiben, Dagmar Eiben, Amanda MacLean, Kevin Ortiz Ceballos, Locke Patton, Andrew Saydjari, and Rebecca Woody for their generous feedback over the years of work described in this paper.